|

 experimental ward, it was possible both to work with several such patients

-and to plan more systematic outcome evaluations for some who lived in
+and to plan more systematic outcome evaluations for some who lived in the

 metropolitan area.
-Only one of these cases will be presented in detail
+Only one of these cases will be presented in detail in

 this paper because of space limitations.
 However, the next case to be

-described does represent the type of work done with fairly chronic cases
+described does represent the type of work done with fairly chronic cases and

 the average outcome for this treatment.
-The chronic case which had the
+The chronic case which had the least

 favorable outcome will be discussed briefly later.